-Collaborations are, without a doubt, one of the best ways to achieve a new subscriber milestone and get more views on YouTube.
-If you're trying to get more views and subscribers, whether aiming for your first 100 or your next 1,000 subscribers, collaborations can super charge your channel's activity.
-If you're wondering who to collaborate with, we've provided a 'how to' along with ideas.
+Collaborations are, without a doubt, one of the best ways to achieve a new subscriber milestone on YouTube.
+Whether you're aiming for your first 100 or your next 1,000 subscribers, collaborations can super charge your channel's activity.

 Why are YouTube collabs so important?